diejuse/chroot_Maemo-leste_on_Android/README.md

     -     mkdir ~/diejuse_scripts # if not exists
     -     wget -P ~/diejuse_scripts https://raw.githubusercontent.com/diejuse/chroot_Maemo-leste_on_Android/main/orientation.sh
 4. Add the script like a Desktop Command Execution widget:
    3.1.
-"Add cmd" button
+"Add cmd" button:
     &emsp; &emsp;-> Title -> "Orientation:"
     &emsp; &emsp;-> Command: ~/diejuse_scripts/orientation.sh
    3.2.
 Check this options: "Update on Boot", "Update when clicked", "Update when switched to the desktop"
    3.3.
 Save.
-5. After the boot, Maemo will maintain the initial orientation.
+6. After the boot, Maemo will maintain the initial orientation.
 When you want a specific orientation go to the desktop home, rotate the mobile to the orientation you want and tap on your widget.
 Your widget will update the new orientation.

 <a name="vkeyboard"></a>